 The college experience is rapidly becoming a contactless and unattended one.
 Order your food on the way to the hall, grab it, and walk out.
 Transact Campus is integrating Amazon Just Walk Out and similar technologies.
 Langer says it’s the wave of the (near) future.

 Beyond the payment convenience, Transact Campus provides data-driven insights to universities to help them learn what causes students to drop out and prevent it before it happens.
-Transact Insights Campus works helps with institutions to interpret that data to realize operational and student engagement improvements, to reach students before they reach a crisis point.
+Transact Insights helps institutions interpret that data to realize operational and student engagement improvements.
 The system will be fully operational by the end of 2024.
-Dynamic menus where data is used to determine nutritional preferences are being studied.

 Frich helps fiservs understand Generation Z